benIT/sculpin-blog-skeleton/source/_posts/2017-03-28-getting-started-with-sculpin.md

 ###About github pages

-You can host html generaed  at 3 different locations :
+You can host html generated  at 3 different locations :

  - on `master` branch
  - or `master` branch in `docs` folder